 This independent faculty mentored research and writing course is designed to help students successfully execute their capstone creative or research projects.
 Periodic class meetings to monitor project progress and reinforce Capstone Project standards and expectations.
 NOTE: Required by all Honors students.
 A Capstone Project Proposal approved by the faculty mentor and Honors Program Director is required to register.

-HONOR 353 Honors Senior Project II 1 to 3 Credit Hours This course is a continuation of HONOR 352.
+Honors Senior Project II

+This course is a continuation of HONOR 352.

 LATINO STUDIES